ehmicky/guess-json-indent/README.md

 ## guessJsonIndent(jsonString)

-The return value is the same as the third argument to `JSON.serialize()`:
+The return value is the same as the third argument to `JSON.stringify()`:

 - `undefined`: none
 - integer: number of spaces